 Publicly available information on the amount of CERs that are deducted for the Adaptation Fund can be found in section “SOP for the Adaptation Fund” of this site.

 + Temporary holding accounts

-Each temporary holding account is associated with one specific holding account in the national registry of the Party that provided the Letter of Authorisation (LOA) for the participation of the entity in a given CDM project activity.
-As soon as the corresponding national registry is fully connected to the ITL the CDM registry forwards all the CER units held in the temporary holding account to the associated account in the acquiring national registry in coordination with the counterpart registry.
-The details of this process is provided to all account representatives once the connection of the national registry has been confirmed by the ITL administrator.
+Each temporary holding account was associated with one specific holding account in the national registry of the Party that provided the Letter of Authorisation (LOA) for the participation of the entity in a given CDM project activity.
+As soon as the corresponding national registry was fully connected to the ITL the CDM registry forwarded all the CERs held in the temporary holding account to the associated account in the acquiring national registry in coordination with the counterpart registry.
+The details of this process was provided to all account representatives once the connection of the national registry has been confirmed by the ITL administrator.

 + Permanent holding accounts

 Permanent holding accounts can only receive CERs from the Pending account of the CDM registry and from any CDM project activity in which the account holder is registered as a participant with an authorisation of the same Non-Annex I Party.

 Units (CERs, lCERs or tCERs) being held in a permanent holding account can only be forwarded to the holding accounts of entities registered as participants in the CDM project activities that originated those units and with an authorisation (LOA) from an Annex I Party (national registry holding accounts) or non Annex I Party (permanent holding account in the CDM registry).

 See section Application for a holding account in the CDM registry for more information on how to open a holding account in the CDM registry.
 The procedure and requirements are the same for both, temporary holding accounts and permanent holding accounts.